William Weinstone: Early years

 In 1929, Weinstone ran for Mayor of New York City.
 Following the campaign, Weinstone was selected by the Communist Party as its representative to the Executive Committee of the Communist International in Moscow, a post which he occupied until 1931.
 On January 15, 1931, William Albertson was to serve as secretary of a "Provisional Anti-War Youth Committee" of New York State to hold a rally for a Liebknecht Memorial and Anti-War Demonstration at the Star Casono at Park Avenue and 117 Street in Manhattan; CPUSA executive Weinstone and YCL leader Gil Green were to attend.

-Weinstone ran for U.S. Senator from New York in 1932.
+Weinstone served as editor of the Daily Worker from 1931 to 1932.
+He ran for U.S. Senate in 1932.